aki-net/aki-cloud/README.md

 - HTTP-01 ACME challenges are published across nodes and answered from `/data/openresty/challenges`.
 - Certificates are renewed automatically ~30 days before expiry with configurable retry back-off.
 - Strict origin pull mode provisions mutual TLS material so origins can require client authentication from the edge.
+- Issuance is deferred until delegated DNS records resolve to the edge IPs; domains show an `awaiting_dns` status in this interim.
+- Issuance attempts are throttled via `SSL_ACME_MAX_PER_CYCLE`, `SSL_ACME_WINDOW_LIMIT`, and `SSL_ACME_WINDOW_SECONDS` to avoid exhausting ACME rate limits during large imports.
+- TLS automation only runs for proxied domains; DNS-only zones are forced to `off` mode automatically.

 ## Backend API highlights